samuelhbne/proxy-xray/README.md

 # proxy-xray

-[Xray-Core](https://github.com/XTLS/Xray-core) is a low detectable VPN. proxy-xray is a Xray client container that runs Xray with config file generated from command line options directly hence remove the necessity of Xray config modification.
+[Xray-Core](https://github.com/XTLS/Xray-core) is a low detectable VPN. proxy-xray is a Xray-Core client container that runs Xray-Core with config file generated from command line options automatically hence remove the necessity of config file modification.

 Please have a look over the sibling project [server-xray](https://github.com/samuelhbne/server-xray) if you'd like to setup a Xray-Core server first.